Discrimination and employment protection

 Journal of European Economic Association 2014 12(6) pp. 1676-1699.

 We study a search model with employment protection legislation.
-We show that if the output from the match is uncertain at the hiring stage there may exist a discriminatory equilibrium where workers with the same productive characteristics are subject to different hiring standards.
-If a bad match takes place, discriminated workers will use longer time to find another job, prolonging the costly period for the firm.
-This makes it less profitable for the firms to hire the discriminated workers, thus sustaining discrimination.
-In contrast to Beckers model, the existence of employers with a taste for discrimination may make it more profitable to discriminate also for firms without discriminatory preferences.
+We show that if the output from the match is uncertain at the hiring stage, a discriminatory equilibrium may exist in which workers with the same productive characteristics are subject to different hiring standards.
+If a bad match takes place, discriminated workers will take longer to find another job, prolonging the costly period for the firm.
+This makes it less profitable for firms to hire discriminated workers, thus sustaining the discrimination.
+In contrast to Becker's model, the existence of employers with a taste for discrimination may make it more profitable to discriminate, even for firms without discriminatory preferences.